Reasionlee/Skills/content/publication/HLCPP/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Huang Jing
+- Jing Huang,
-- admin
+- Ruixian Li,
-- Miao Rui
+- Rui Miao

 # Author notes (optional)
 author_notes: